-On acceptance of a counter-offer or when a successful Auction bid is confirmed as displayed on a Listings TradeDesk screen, both the Buyer and Seller are bound by an Irrevocable Contract.
+On acceptance of an offer or when a successful Auction bid is confirmed as displayed on a Listings TradeDesk screen, both the Buyer and Seller are bound by an Irrevocable Contract.

 An irrevocable contract is subject to the following conditions being fulfilled upon which a Sale & Purchase Agreement is executed:

-The Seller must provide the Buyer with a final product sample (and supporting technical and composition specification declaration for bulk wine trades) via VINEX for the Buyer’s unconditional acceptance.
+The Seller must provide the Buyer with a final product sample (and supporting technical and composition specification declaration) via VINEX for the Buyer’s unconditional acceptance.
 The Buyer may waive their right to a final sample, but only by advising VINEX in writing;

-- if the Buyer waives their right to a final sample (and specification for bulk wine trades), the Buyer is judged to have unconditionally accepted a sample;
+- if the Buyer waives their right to a final sample (and specification), the Buyer is judged to have unconditionally accepted a sample;

 - if the Buyer requests a final sample for approval the Seller must despatch the sample as requested within 3 days of receiving the notification request;